JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 But for this to work smoothly, your module structure needs to be clear and easy to manipulate.
 Consider evaluating your modularization according to the [high cohesion, low coupling principle](https://developer.android.com/topic/modularization/patterns#cohesion-coupling), for example, and related recommendations on module structure.

+General advice can be summarized as follows:

+* Separate distinct parts of the app's functionality into feature modules, and separate feature modules from data modules (concerned with handling and providing access to data).
+* Encapsulate data and business logic of a certain domain in a module.
+  Related data types should be consolidated, but different domains should not cross-contaminate.
+* Hide implementation details and data sources of a module from outside access by using Kotlin [visibility modifiers](https://kotlinlang.org/docs/visibility-modifiers.html).

 With a clear structure, even if you have a lot of modules, you should be able to migrate them to KMP individually, which should be smoother than going through a sweeping rewrite.